 - high blood pressure in the blood vessels of the liver (portal hypertension)

-ALD can shorten your lifespan.
+ARLD can shorten your lifespan.
 However, stopping drinking can help.
 You can also recover from malnutrition by changing your diet and taking appropriate supplements (if needed).
+It’s not too late to change lifestyle habits if you or a loved one drinks excessively.

 Published By: Healthline Networks, Inc.